ULL-ESIT-PL/babel-learning/doc/parser/optional-chaining-in-the-parser.md

 ## packages/babel-core/src/parser/index.js

-The code in this file is responsible for parsing overwrite plugins.
+I believe the code in this file is responsible for parsing overwrite plugins.
-You can see an example of parsing overwrite in the subsection *Running with the installed compiler using parserOverride
-* of the file
+You can see an example of parsing overwrite in the subsection *Running with the installed compiler using parserOverride* of the file
 [/doc/tan-liu-article/plugin-first-approach.md](https://github.com/ULL-ESIT-PL/babel-learning/blob/main/doc/tan-liu-article/plugin-first-approach.md#running-with-the-installed-compiler-using-parseroverride)

 The [@babel/core](https://github.com/ULL-ESIT-PL/babel-tanhauhau/tree/master/packages/babel-core/src) package wraps